VRConservation/confi/1_intro.md

 **3. Water**.
 Examples and cases from water and stormwater management.

 **4. Roadmap**.
-An updated version of the NE California Finance Roadmap and how NE CA can move towards leveraging public funds with private.
+An updated version of the NE California Finance Roadmap and how NE CA can move towards leveraging public with private funds.

 **5. Barriers**.
 The barriers to conservation finance, in particular, getting beyond their novelty.